-• Except in cases of serious misconduct, an employer is required to give full time and part time employees the following period of notice of termination (or payment in lieu):
+- An employer can terminate the services of a casual employee at any time and all wages due must be paid at the termination of the employment. - Except in cases of serious misconduct an employer is required to give full time and part time employees the following period of notice of termination (or payment in lieu):

-Period of continuous service Notice period Not more than 1 year 1 week - Child Care Support Employee (Grade 1 or 2) or Child Care Giver 2 weeks - all other employees More than 1 year but not more than 3 years 2 weeks More than 3 years but not more than 5 years 3 weeks More than 5 years 4 weeks
+Period of continuous service Notice period

+Not more than 1 year 1 week

+More than 1 year but not more than 3 years 2 weeks

+More than 3 years but not more than 5 years 3 weeks

+More than 5 years 4 weeks

-\Employees over 45 years of age with two or more years of continuous service must receive an additional week's notice.
+Employees over 45 years of age with two or more years of continuous service must receive an additional week's notice.